Fact-checked by the CapitalLendingNews editorial team

 What to Watch Out For

-Many people mentally treat a $5,000 raise as $416 extra per month, then feel confused when their paycheck does not reflect that.
 The key misconception is conflating gross pay with net pay.
+People expect $416 extra per month, then feel confused when their paycheck reflects something closer to $293.
 Always calculate from the after-tax number before making any budgeting decisions.

 Step 2: How Do State Taxes and Deductions Change My Raise’s Real Value?

-State income taxes and employer benefit deductions can shrink your salary raise budget impact even further — in some states, your effective take-home on a $5,000 raise could fall below $230 per month.
-Where you live makes an enormous difference.
+State income taxes and employer benefit deductions can shrink the salary raise budget impact even further.
+In some states, the effective take-home on a $5,000 raise falls below $230 per month, and where you live makes an enormous difference.

 How to Do This